How to Know When Amaryllis Bulbs Will Flower

 Amaryllis bulbs are also produced in Brazil, Peru and South Africa.
 Bulbs grown in the southern hemisphere are harvested several months earlier and typically come into bloom more quickly.
 If you get these bulbs planted by late October, they will usually flower in December.

-When to Plant Amaryllis
+When to Plant Amaryllis Bulbs

-If you purchase bulbs that have already starting to sprout, plant them right away (get planting tips HERE).
+If you purchase bulbs that have already begun to sprout, plant them right away (get planting tips HERE).
 If the bulbs are still dormant (no sign of sprouting), they can be planted immediately, or you can store them for several months in a cool, dry, dark place.
 The sooner a dormant bulb is planted and exposed to moisture and light, the sooner it will break dormancy and start growing.

 If you buy a number of amaryllis bulbs, you don’t need to plant them all at once.
 Store some of the dormant bulbs in a cool, dry, dark place and plant them few weeks later to stagger the bloom time.
 You can figure 6 to 10 weeks from the time you plant to the first flowers.
 As the winter progresses, the wait time gets shorter because the bulbs are more eager to bloom.

 Each Variety and Each Bulb Behaves a Bit Differently